Olasty25/edu-factory/content/Delty_obliczenia.md

- # Quiz - Delta of Computation
+ # Quiz: Delta of Computation

-1. What is the definition of Delta of Computation?
+1. What is the definition of delta of computation?
-   A. The extra time required to execute a program on a given input
+   A. The difference in performance between two computer systems
-   B. The number of lines of code written by a developer
+   B. The amount of memory used to run a program
-   C. The efficiency of a program measured in seconds per input
+   C. The variation in compute time with changes in input size
-   D. The ratio of time spent on I/O to time spent on computation
+   D. The difference in output produced by two different algorithms

+   Answer: C

+2. Which of the following factors can contribute to an increase in delta of computation?
+   A. Performing more floating-point operations
+   B. Reducing the number of cache misses
+   C. Parallelizing the computation
+   D. Decreasing the number of input elements

    Answer: A

-2. Which of the following factors can contribute to a large Delta of Computation?
-   A. Inefficient algorithms
-   B. Large input size
-   C. Slow hardware
-   D. All of the above
+3. How does input size affect the delta of computation?
+   A. Larger inputs lead to a lower delta
+   B. Larger inputs lead to a higher delta
+   C. Input size does not affect the delta
+   D. The relationship between input size and delta depends on the algorithm

-   Answer: D
+   Answer: B

-3. Which of the following techniques can help reduce Delta of Computation?
+4. What is an example of a problem with a high delta of computation?
-   A. Memoization
+   A. Matrix multiplication
-   B. Divide and conquer
-   C. Exponential time algorithms
-   D. None of the above
+   B. Sorting an array
+   C. Finding the shortest path in a graph
+   D. Evaluating a polynomial

    Answer: A

-4. What is Memoization?
-   A. A technique for reducing Delta of Computation
-   B. The time it takes to write a program
-   C. The time it takes to compile a program
-   D. The time it takes to run a program on a specific input

-   Answer: A

-5. Which of the following statements is true about Divide and Conquer algorithms?
-   A. They are always faster than dynamic programming
-   B. They are always slower than dynamic programming
-   C. They are sometimes faster and sometimes slower than dynamic programming
-   D. They are never used to reduce Delta of Computation
+5. What is a possible consequence of a high delta of computation?
+   A. Increased program reliability
+   B. Improved scalability
+   C. Higher power consumption
+   D. Increased maintainability

    Answer: C

-# Fiszki - Delta of Computation
+# Fiszki: Delta of Computation

-1. Delta of Computation is the extra time required to execute a program on a given input.
+1. Delta of computation refers to the change in compute time with changes in input size
-2. Large input size and inefficient algorithms can contribute to a large Delta of Computation.
+2. Larger inputs generally lead to a higher delta of computation
-3. Memoization and Divide and Conquer are techniques used to reduce Delta of Computation.
-4. Memoization is the technique of storing the results of expensive function calls and reusing them when the same inputs occur again.
-5. Divide and Conquer algorithms are sometimes faster and sometimes slower than dynamic programming algorithms.
+3. Problems with a high delta of computation may require a large amount of resources for large inputs
+4. Floating-point operations tend to increase the delta of computation
+5. Delta of computation is an important consideration for designing scalable algorithms

-# Notes - Delta of Computation
+# Notatki: Delta of Computation

-Delta of Computation is a concept used in computer science to measure the performance of algorithms.
-It refers to the extra time required to execute a program on a given input, compared to the time required to execute the same program on a smaller input.
-The Delta of Computation can be influenced by a variety of factors, including the size of the input, the efficiency of the algorithms used, and the speed of the hardware on which the program is run.

-To reduce the Delta of Computation, several techniques can be employed.
-Memoization, for example, involves storing the results of expensive function calls and reusing them when the same inputs occur again.
-This can significantly reduce the time required to execute a program, particularly when the same inputs are used multiple times.

-Another technique for reducing Delta of Computation is Divide and Conquer.
-This approach involves breaking a problem down into smaller sub-problems, solving each sub-problem independently, and then combining the solutions to solve the original problem.
-Divide and Conquer algorithms can be very efficient, particularly for problems that can be solved in linear time.

-It is important to note, however, that not all algorithms are created equal.
-Some algorithms are inherently more efficient than others, and may be better suited to certain types of problems.
-When selecting an algorithm for a particular task, it is important to consider the nature of the problem, the size of the input, and the desired level of performance.
-By making informed decisions about algorithm selection, developers can help ensure that their programs run as efficiently as possible, and that the Delta of Computation is kept to a minimum.
+Delta of computation is a key concept in understanding the scalability of algorithms.
+It refers to the change in compute time as the size of the input changes.
+Generally, a higher input size leads to a higher delta of computation.
+Problems with a high delta of computation, such as matrix multiplication, can require a large amount of resources for large inputs.
+This can lead to increased power consumption and can be a major limitation for high-performance computing.
+To improve the scalability of algorithms, it is important to consider the delta of computation and design algorithms that have a lower delta for larger inputs.
+Additionally, avoiding or minimizing floating-point operations, which tend to increase the delta of computation, can help improve scalability.
+By being aware of the delta of computation and designing algorithms with scalability in mind, it is possible to create more efficient and resource-friendly algorithms that perform well for large inputs.